aj0415/parking-lot/README.md

 # Parking Lot API
 ## Initial Setup
 ### Create Your Virtual Environment

+This project uses the latest release of [Python](https://www.python.org/downloads/)

 To get started you will need to have pip and [tox](https://tox.readthedocs.io/en/latest/) installed.